Equality, diversity and inclusion

 One of the ways we support this is through the development of specific staff networks that contribute to addressing and solving problems for all under-represented and disadvantaged groups and individuals within our organisation.

 Each of the networks are engaged with staff across all levels of the Trust, so have a real voice in the organisation, and they continue to grow.
-The networks are open to all staff who are members of the diverse groups or who would like to join as allies.
-The networks provide access to leadership and development opportunities to create an environment where staff feel safe to speak up.
+They are open to all staff who are members of the diverse groups or who would like to join as allies.
+They provide access to leadership and development opportunities to create an environment where staff feel safe to speak up.

-The networks work in conjunction with the Trust to promote equality, diversity and inclusion through events such as those organised for LGBT, Black and Disability History Month, the Mind Health and Wellbeing Network organises regular Mindfulness and Meditation sessions and contributes to the Trust’s marking of World Mental Health Day and Mental Health Awareness Week.
-Members of the networks are also involved in the Trust’s Inclusive Mentoring programme, where our Trust Board are mentored by our Staff Network members.
+Our groups work in conjunction with the Trust to promote equality, diversity and inclusion through events such as those organised for LGBT, Black and Disability History Month, the Mind Health and Wellbeing Community organises regular Mindfulness and Meditation sessions and contributes to the Trust’s marking of World Mental Health Day and Mental Health Awareness Week.
+Members of the networks and groups are also involved in the Trust’s Inclusive Mentoring programme, where our Trust Board are mentored by our Staff Network members.
 A number of members of the Cultural Diversity Network have been trained by the Royal College of Nursing to become Cultural Ambassadors.